codehub-learn/development-environment-setup/Microsoft_BI_Suite.md

 Use ISO packaging, mount and install

-After checking your computer, make full installation, select all options and proceed using default settings
+After checking your computer, select _Custom Installation_ and ensure that _Database Engine, Integration Services, Analysis Services_ are all selected for installation.

-Add current user in all cases
+Add current user in all cases when prompted.

 For authentication, choose *mixed mode authentication* (it may be shown as *SQL Server and Windows Authentication mode*).
 If you are asked for a user name, use **sa**, and for the password use **passw0rd** (we will only use publicly available sample data for the project so we are ok with basic security)